EXCLUSIVE-CureVac becomes second company to test coronavirus vaccine in Germany -sources

 By Ludwig Burger and Patricia Weiss

-FRANKFURT, June 16 (Reuters) - Unlisted biotech firm CureVac, which is due to receive German state backing, will become the second coronavirus vaccine developer to launch human trials of an experimental immunisation in the country, two people familiar with the plans told Reuters on Tuesday.
+FRANKFURT, June 16 (Reuters) - The unlisted biotech firm CureVac will become the second company to launch human trials of an experimental coronavirus vaccine in Germany, two people familiar with the plans told Reuters on Tuesday.

-The clinical trial, which is scheduled to be announced on Wednesday, is the second clinical programme to be approved by German vaccines regulator, the Paul Ehrlich Institute, following a study launched by domestic peer BioNTech BNTX.O in April.
+The clinical trial, to be announced on Wednesday, is the second to be approved by Germany's vaccines regulator, the Paul Ehrlich Institute, after a trial by BioNTech BNTX.Othat began in April.

 CureVac and the Paul Ehrlich Institute declined to comment.

-The World Health Organization lists 11 experimental vaccines against the virus that causes COVID-19 as currently being tested on humans, according to a table posted on its website.
+The World Health Organization lists 11 experimental coronavirus vaccines as currently being tested on humans, according to a table posted on its website.

-News of the clinical trial, which CureVac had previously flagged as likely to begin in June, comes after the German government on Monday unveiled an agreed deal to take a 23% stake in the company for a cash injection of 300 million euros ($338.5 million).
+The German government on Monday unveiled a deal to take an agreed 23% stake in CureVac for a cash injection of 300 million euros ($338 million).

-Later that day, a finance ministry document seen by Reuters showed that the biotech firm - which is controlled by SAP SAPG.DEco-founder Dietmar Hopp - is planning an initial public offering in the United States next month.
+Later that day, a finance ministry document seen by Reuters showed that the firm - controlled by SAP SAPG.DE co-founder Dietmar Hopp - plans an initial public offering in the United States next month.

+Germany and partner countries in the European Union last week pledged funds for the production of an experimental vaccine being developed by the University of Oxford and AstraZeneca AZN.L, saying they needed to spread their bets across several more candidates.

+Britain and the United States had previously made commitments to secure hundreds of millions of doses of the AstraZeneca vaccine, which is based on so-called viral vector technology, as developers across the world prepare to produce even before their candidates are shown to work in trials.

 ((ludwig.burger@thomsonreuters.com; +49 69 7565 1311; Reuters Messaging: ludwig.burger.thomsonreuters.com@reuters.net))